 This means knowing which roles to hire for, when to do it in the life of the business, and where these employees should be located is a challenging job for an eCommerce entrepreneur.

 Afraid?
 Don't be!
 You are not alone here.
 We are going to share the best eCommerce team structure with you.
-Every company is, of course, different, but using this model as a starting point will, I hope, be helpful.
+Every company is, of course, different, but using this model as a starting point will, we hope, be helpful.
 Keep reading.

 When starting an eCommerce business, or looking to make improvements to your existing business, it’s always important to make sure you have a strong team in place.
 Having a skilled, comprehensive team that spans all areas of the business is crucial to continued growth and success.